fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/about.md

 About me
 ======

 I am a **low-temperature geochemist**, and new Assistant Professor at <a href="http://www.geologia.uchile.cl">University of Chile</a> in Santiago.
+Previously, I was a visiting scholar at IPGP through the Make Our Planet Great Again Program.
 I obtained my Ph.D. in Geological Sciences from Cornell University.
-Previous to my work I was a visiting scholar at IPGP through the Make Our Planet Great Again Program.

 Research interests
 ======